 No. Author proposals for IEEE Press will be received by Wiley staff editors and shared for review by IEEE Press series editors and members of the IEEE Press Editorial Board, as well as IEEE Society liaisons and other volunteers.
 Authors of IEEE-approved proposals will negotiate contracts with John Wiley & Sons, but IEEE, not Wiley, will hold copyright in these books.
 IEEE Press volunteers will approve proposals for IEEE Press copyright.

 The Wiley-IEEE Press imprint has always included some Wiley-copyright books by authors who have originally signed with Wiley.
 This arrangement will continue so that appropriate Wiley-copyright books may be proposed for the joint imprint.
 Inclusion of these Wiley titles is subject to review and approval of IEEE Press Editorial Board members or experts designated by the board.

-Yes.
-The copublishing agreement with Wiley provides that both proposals and manuscripts will have the same level of review as when IEEE staff handled acquisitions.
-The only difference is that Wiley staff, instead of IEEE, will manage the review process.
-IEEE Press volunteers will continue to offer their expertise to authors through these developmental reviews.
+The copublishing agreement with Wiley provides that both proposals and manuscripts go through the review process, with Wiley staff managing the process.
+IEEE Press volunteers continue to offer their expertise to authors through these developmental reviews.

 I’m an author under contract to publish with IEEE Press.
 Where will I submit my finished manuscript?

 Current IEEE Press authors who complete their manuscripts will submit them to Wiley for technical review.
 The final manuscript, as amended by the author, will go to the Wiley production team.